Another day in the desert. Two more great golf courses!

 But things worked out as the clouds eventually dissipated, a nice breeze picked up and the pace of play turned out to be fantastic.
 I was paired with another single and a twosome and we actually teed off a few minutes ahead of our time.
 We didn’t run into anyone in front of us all round until the last few holes and nobody was pushing us from behind, so we enjoyed a brisk 3.5 hour afternoon pace as a foursome.

-Now, I’ve made it no secret that Pete Dye is my favorite course designer.
+Now, I’ve made it no secret that Pete Dye is one of my favorite course designers.
 I like his visual trickery, risk/reward layouts and elements that are sometimes quite evil and sometimes quite forgiving depending on the bounces you get.

 I won’t say ASU Karsten is Dye’s best work, but it does offer all the hallmarks you’d expect from one of his designs.
 Railroad ties along some of the bunkers and water hazards.
 Mounds, mounds and more mounds–everywhere you look from tee to green to provide contour to an otherwise very flat and desolate piece of desert land.
 These moguls are quite severe on Karsten and definitely factor in more than anything else out here.